themerdev/themer/README.md

 1. It is lighter, and simpler to use.
 2. It is more easily extensible with your own color sets and templates.
-3. It integrates better with your personal repository of configuration files ("dotfiles") if desired.
+3. It integrates better with your dotfiles, especially if you keep them under version control.

 ## Table of Contents